-The Rysy summit is on your left.
-But it’s not the first peak you will see.
-Start ascending the false summit.
-This part of the trail becomes harder as the climb gets quite steep.
+The Rysy summit is on your left, but it’s not the first peak you will see.
+The trail will become harder, as the climb gets quite steep and you start to ascend the false summit.
 After you climb the first peak, you will see the Rysy summit.
 It actually has three summits but the highest two are usually packed with people taking a break on them.
 Be very careful on this part as it descends to a ridge from where you start scrambling with your legs and arms up the last bit of Mt Rysy.
 It’s very important to follow the trail, as a lot of parts might seem like they are approachable but in the end, you might end up climbing up somewhere you cannot go anywhere from.
 So save your energy by following the red trail marks.

 After you reach the summit, or both of the highest ones (one of them is in Poland, the other in Slovakia), enjoy the 360-degree views.
 Have a rest and carefully descend back the trail you came from.
-Whichever time you started, you will have to let a lot of people pass through as it’s a very popular hike and the traffic here is quite high.
+Depending on the time you started, you might have to let a lot of people pass through, as it’s a very popular hike and the traffic here is quite high.
 Some people start scrambling down through random parts of the mountain, but we strongly suggest climbing the way you came from.

 After that, descend towards the chalet.
-Be careful on the snowy parts as summer hiking footwear might be slippery on the snow.
-A lot of people fall here.
+Be careful along the snowy parts, as summer hiking footwear might be slippery on the snow and a lot of people fall here.
 The hardest snowy patch is just after the chalet, as it is quite steep and you might have to slide down.
 There might be an alternative trail on your left on the snow, but if it’s the end of June, be careful when using it as the snow usually melts from below, leaving a good one-meter gap between the rocky ground and the layer of snow.
 You might fall through and injure yourself.

 The chain part might be more crowded and you might have to wait for someone to let you pass.
 After the chain part, the hike becomes more relaxing, although still tough due to the rocks you need to jump on all the time you are descending.
 Enjoy the beautiful views going down.